 Why Does My Cat Need To Be Vaccinated?

 Vaccinations help fight infectious diseases that could potentially harm your cat.
 In fact, without some immunizations your cat could become seriously ill and not be able to fight off the disease.
-Even if your cat is an indoor cat, it is important to prepare for different scenarios where your cat be exposed to other animals who are infected.
+Even if your cat is an indoor cat, it is still important to prepare for different scenarios where your cat could be exposed to other animals who are infected.
 To ensure your kitten or cat does not get sick, we recommend getting the proper vaccinations that match your cat’s lifestyle.
 There are many benefits to getting your kitten vaccinated as most kittens have very mild symptoms initially from the vaccinations.

 When Should I Get My Kitten Vaccinated?

 The veterinarians at CountrySide recommend that your kitten or cat receive their vaccinations at the correct ages and times.
 Vaccinations prevent your feline from catching a virus or disease.
 Kittens should start receiving their vaccinations at 8 weeks of age, then a second set around 12 weeks.
 A final kitten visit will take place when they are 16 weeks old, where they will receive their final distemper vaccine, as well a their rabies vaccine.
 The second and third set of vaccinations is the “booster shots,” which prevent rabies, immune deficiency, and upper respiratory problems.
 It does take approximately 14 days for the vaccinations to become completely effective for your cat to be protected against viruses and diseases.

 How Often Should I Get My Adult Cat Vaccinated?

 The appropriate amount of time to get your cat vaccinated varies on health, environment, medical history, and lifestyle.
 However, for most adult cats they get re-vaccinated annually or every three years.
 Our veterinarians will go over the proper immunization plan for your feline to ensure they stay healthy and happy.